St. Edmund's Anglican Church: Building

 The original clear windows were designed to display the gardens outside as a work of God.
 They were later replaced with etched windows featuring Bible proverbs and images.
+Colorful abstract windows by Karl Giehl.

 For more than 50 years, St. Edmund's was housed in a red clapboard and concrete church in the Mid-century Modern style.

 Designed by architect William P. Wenzler and completed in 1957, the building on Watertown Plank Road in Elm Grove included one of the first hyperbolic paraboloid roofs in the United States.
-The roof was made of poured concrete and extended 45 feet beyond the altar, which was hung with a crucifix created in an abstract style and lit through natural light.
+The roof was made of poured concrete and extended 45 feet beyond the altar, which was lit through natural light.

 The original altar was lit by natural light filtered through the diamond windows on the front of the building.
+Cross in image is the replacement of the original abstract cross.

 According to Wenzler's daughter, the architect was nervous about whether or not the roof would stand, particularly after he received a comment on the blueprints from Spanish modernist architect Felix Candela, who was famous for his work with concrete.
 Candela wrote, "I won’t say it will fall, but if it stands it will be a coincidence."
 Wenzler's daughter writes that workmen on the building site were also terrified the roof would collapse, since its flexible shape meant it moved whenever someone walked on it.

 Once finished, the building was well received by the architecture press and religious leaders of the time.
 Speaking shortly after the completion of the building, Wenzler said that new churches should not be "a shadow of the past, but an expression of the future."